-Additional rules apply in the limited circumstances where your claim requires a disability determination that is made by the Fund office, Trustees, or their agents (see page 13 regarding the 500-hour rule).
+Additional rules apply in the limited circumstances that require a disability determination made by the Fund office, Trustees, or their agents (see page 13 regarding waiver of the 500-hour rule).
 For such claims, the initial determination will be made within 45 days after the claim is received by the Fund office.
 However, this period may be extended by 30 days if the extension is necessary due to matters beyond the Fund's control.
 In that case, you will be notified prior to the expiration of the initial 45-day period of the circumstances requiring the extension and the date by which the Fund expects to render a decision.
+This notice will also explain (i) the standards on which entitlement to the benefit is based; (ii) the unresolved issues that prevent the claim from being decided; (iii) any additional information needed to decide your claim; and (iv) if additional information is necessary, you will have at least 45 days within which to provide the specified information.
 The Fund may require a second 30-day extension, in which case you will receive a written notice with the same information.
+If an extension is required because you did not provide information necessary to decide your claim, the period for making the benefit determination shall be tolled from the date on which the Fund office sends you the above notice until the date on which you respond to the request for additional information.